xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ### Tasks realized by the different team members
 Generate scaffolding of the application.

 Create each view, model, controller.

-Implementation of the communcation with the database Implemenation of the webservice rest
+Implementation of the communcation with the database

+Implemenation of the webservice rest

 ...

 ## Introduction
+This project is to make during the AMT course at the HEIG-VD.

+The main goal is to design an web application client-server in Java in 3 parts.

+The first part is to

+The second part is to

+The third part is to

 ## User Guide